 It is DSSA's mission to provide:

-The skills, education programs, social experiences and support networks to empower individuals with Down syndrome to succeed in a community which values their abilities and potential.
+As the pre-emininent provider in South Australia, we provide the skills, education programs, social experiences & support networks to empower individuals with Down syndrome to succeed in a community which values their abilities and potential.

 The Dancing Drum Story